KlrShaK/KlrShaK.github.io/_posts/2025-05-24-plein-air-starters-kit.md

 ---
 # A Beginner's guide to getting started with Plein-Air Painting

+Love the outdoors?
+Got a creative soul?
+If you’re shouting “yes,” plein-air painting is calling—where your love for hiking and travel pairs perfectly with on-the-spot sketching and painting!
 Whether you dream of capturing sunrise over the lake or just want an excuse to spend more time outdoors, plein-air painting is a rewarding way to sharpen your eye and enjoy nature.
 Below you’ll find a **starter materials list** (split into **watercolor** and **acrylic** kits) followed by practical advice on setup, workflow, and staying comfortable outside.

 ---